 Cardinal Dominik Duka, Archbishop of Prague and Primate of Bohemia

-Josef Středula, Chairman of the Czech-Moravian Confederation of Trade Unions
+Josef Středula , Chairman of the Czech and Moravian Confederation of Trade Unions